Trump White House ringed by 'swamp' denizens despite pledge

 “There’s the red-meat rhetoric, and there’s the reality, and President Trump has an extraordinarily good grasp of both,” he said.
 “I think he will come to realize that the government affairs professionals add value and add perspective — an important perspective.”

-Indeed, neither Trump nor top advisers have condemned any of the former Trump team members’ spin through the revolving door of Washington.
+Indeed, neither Trump nor top advisers has condemned any of the former Trump team members’ spin through the revolving door of Washington.

 Trump’s communications aides did not respond to requests for comment.